mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.voltage.angle
 ```

-Additionally, the user can easily inspect data for a specific bus using:
+Users can also display information for a specific bus with:
 ```@repl addBus
 print(system; bus = "Bus 1")
 ```